sentient-agi/Sentient-Social-Agent/README.md

     - The main class must have a `run` method that will be called when the tool is run.
 4. Each tool must have a configuration module that is named `<tool_name>_config.py`.
     - The configuration module must have a `<Tool_name>Config` class.
+5. Each tool must have a README file that describes the configuration options.
-5. If you install a new package, you must update the `requirements.txt` file:
+6. If you install a new package, you must update the `requirements.txt` file:
     ```
     pip freeze > requirements.txt
     ```